Tumor-associated macrophages secrete extracellular vesicles (EVs) that range from a variety of sizes and subcellular origins[1]–[5].

 Read our latest news

-Welcome to the February edition of the AI for Live Cell Insights Newsletter, bringing you the latest live cell analyses powering drug discovery and cosmetics development.
+Welcome to the June edition of the AI for Live Cell Insights Newsletter, bringing you to the latest live cell analyses powering drug discovery and cosmetics development.
 Each month, we will explore a new application of AI-based cellular analysis for label-free live...

-Welcome to the January edition of the AI for Live Cell Insights Newsletter, bringing you the latest live cell analyses powering drug discovery and cosmetics development.
-Each month, we will explore a new application of AI-based cellular analysis for label-free live...
+Welcome to the May edition of the AI for Live Cell Insights Newsletter, bringing you the latest live cell analyses powering drug discovery and cosmetics development.
+Each month, we will explore a new application of AI-based cellular analysis for label-free live cell...

 Nanolive microscopes